It seems like it was only yesterday that we were ushering in the first month of the Year of the Dragon.

 Now, I know how tempting it is to enter trades based on these forecasts, but it’s important to remember that even the world’s top financial institutions can’t read the future.

-A million different things can happen over the next couple of months, and we all know that top banks aren’t immune to messing up forecasts… Lehman Brothers is proof of that!
+A million different things can happen over the next couple of months, and we all know that top banks aren’t immune to messing up forecasts… Lehman Brothers are proof of that!
 So we shouldn’t base our trades solely on these predictions.

 But this does give us key insight as to what the big boys are thinking, at least from a long-term perspective.
 Remember, these banks and financial institutions make up a big part of the forex market, so it’s also good to know what’s on their minds!